-The U.S. Department of Energy’s National Community Solar Partnership tracks progress toward the goal of expanding access to affordable community solar to every American household.
+The U.S. Department of Energy’s National Community Solar Partnership tracks progress toward the goal of expanding access to affordable community solar to every household in the United States.
 One of the ways this is accomplished is by gathering and analyzing community solar project data in three categories:

 - Access to community solar projects by state, looking at where they are installed and how much capacity exists;

 - Affordability of community solar subscriptions for residential subscribers; and

 - Progress states are making on including low-income access in their community solar programs.

 This community solar market tracking effort, called Sharing the Sun, is conducted by the National Renewable Energy Laboratory (NREL).
 You can access to the most recent project dataset and associated presentations and fact sheets on the Community Solar Resources webpage and on NREL’s Community Solar webpage.

 As of December 2022, community solar projects are located in 43 states, plus Washington, D.C.
 Nearly three quarters of the total market is concentrated in four states: Florida (1,636 MW-AC), New York (1,166 MW-AC), Minnesota (875 MW-AC), and Massachusetts (858 MW-AC).
 The National Renewable Energy Laboratory’s Sharing the Sun Community Solar Project Dataset has more state-level information on community solar access.